 Step One: Know your own body….

-Step Two: what is your ‘number’?
+Step Two: how to do this?
+What is your ‘number’?

 One of the easiest ways to start the process of ‘finding out your fertility’ is to get your AMH checked.
 What is this?
 As women, we are all born with a finite number of follicles (think underdeveloped eggs) and this number will decline as we age.
 AMH is a hormonal reading which gives us an indication of how many eggs you have in ‘reserve’.
 Click here for all you need to know in more detail plus a podcast if you’d rather listen.